syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-MAUI.md

 ## Helper files for .NET MAUI

-Download the helper files from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/HelperFiles_DocIO-2028573617.zip) and add them into the mentioned project.
+Refer the below helper files and add them into the mentioned project.
 These helper files allow you to save the stream as a physical file and open the file for viewing.

 <table>
   <tr>